GRAF: Graph Attention-aware Fusion Networks: Experiments

-\textbf{GCN} \cite{kipf2016semi}: Since GCN works on a homogeneous graph, we tested all association-based networks and reported the best performance.
+\textbf{GCN} \cite{kipf2016semi}: Since GCN cannot work on multiple networks, we ran GCN on each association-based network and reported the best performance.
 Since we utilized GCN in our final prediction, this is also a variant of GRAF, where we do not have any attention mechanism and network fusion.

-\textbf{GAT} \cite{velivckovic2017graph}: Since GAT involves attention mechanism while aggregating on a homogeneous graph, we tested all association-based networks and reported the best performance.
+\textbf{GAT} \cite{velivckovic2017graph} \textbf{and GATv2} \cite{brody2021attentive}: Since GAT and GATv2 involve attention mechanism aggregating on single homogeneous networks, we could not run it with multiple networks.
+Instead, we ran them on each association-based network and reported the best performance.

-\textbf{GATv2} \cite{brody2021attentive}: Since GATv2 works on a homogeneous graph, we tested all association-based networks and reported the best performance.
+\textbf{Baseline methods}: We evaluated Multi-layer Perceptron (MLP), Random Forest (RF), and Support Vector Machine (SVM), which use only node features, without utilization of graph-structured data.

-\textbf{HAN} \cite{wang2019heterogeneous}: As HAN operates on multiple heterogeneous graphs utilizing attention mechanisms, we ran and reported the prediction result.
-HAN is also a variant of GRAF, where we do not have network fusion and edge elimination steps.
+\textbf{HAN} \cite{wang2019heterogeneous}: HAN is an integrative approach operating on multiple networks utilizing attention mechanisms.
+HAN is also a variant of GRAF without network fusion and edge elimination steps.

-\textbf{$\text{GRAF}_{node}$}: It is a variant of GRAF, which includes the utilization of only node-level attention in edge scoring (excluding association-level attention).
-Therefore the score function in methodology is replaced with:
+\textbf{SUPREME} \cite{kesimoglu2022supreme}: SUPREME is a GCN-based integrative tool generating node embeddings from multiple networks using GCN and training an ML model using them.

-In other words, this variant assigns the same importance to each association.
+\textbf{$\text{GRAF}_{asc}$}: It is a variant of GRAF including only association-level attention in edge scoring (thus excluding node-level attention).
+Therefore the score function is replaced with:

-\textbf{$\text{GRAF}_{asc}$}: It is a variant of GRAF including the utilization of only association-level attention in edge scoring (thus excluding node-level attention).
-Therefore the score function in methodology is replaced with:
+Thus, this variant assigns same importance to every edge in the same association-specific network.

-This variant assigns the same importance to each edge in an association-specific network.
-Thus, the scoring is equal to the association's learned weight for edges occurring in exactly one network, while it is the average of weights of associations for recurrent edges.
+\textbf{$\text{GRAF}_{node}$}: This variant includes only node-level attention in edge scoring (excluding association-level attention).
+That is, it assigns the same importance to each association type by replacing the score function with:

-\textbf{$\text{GRAF}_{att}$}: It is a variant of GRAF, which includes both node-level and association-level attention in edge weighting, however, it does not eliminate edges (i.e., uses all the fused edges).
+\textbf{$\text{GRAF}_{edge}$}: It is a variant of GRAF, which includes both node-level and association-level attention in edge weighting, however, it does not eliminate edges (i.e., uses all the fused edges).